 Ben Winchester: Yeah.
 So it was interesting.
 Initially when I just started gathering the nonprofit data because nonprofits change a little bit more frequently than government units.
 You don't just up and create new cities and townships every day.
-Even the counties that we have, again, were born during that during a time of horse and buggy and we haven't changed those all that much.
+Even the counties that we have, again, were born during that during a time of horse and buggy, and we haven't changed those all that much.

 Maybe things are changing.
-Just like with rural communities as they've gone through their history. we've.
-We just don't have all the dead laying all around.
-We actually have towns that have persisted and remain vital despite all these changes.
+Just like with rural communities as they've gone through their history, we just don't have all the dead laying all around.
+We actually have towns that have persisted and remained vital despite all these changes.
 So then we start looking a little bit deeper into the data, and we know generally when you look at the type of state we are here in Minnesota — we passed things like the Legacy Amendment.
 And obviously people are very engaged in the arts community in recreational communities.
 We started to see a trend in how people change their leadership and how they change where they want to be involved.
 And so, we've seen this before.
 If you go back to 1880 you know the number of nonprofits and social civic organizations you'd have would be geared around things like Ferrier groups or homemaker groups or temperance groups, the anti-sin and vice folks.
 So we don't have them anymore and why is that?
 It is because generally social groups reflect society's interests at any given time.
 We don't have those groups because of a lot of different reasons, but we've got new groups here today.
 I think what I've seen is that there's there's just a general lack of understanding of how our non-profit structures have changed over the years and where people have shifted their time.
 So while they may not be in the city council, they're in the recreational groups or the health and wellness type groups.
 So really it's just a shift in where people want to spend their time and less about an overall decline in social involvement.

-Christy Kallevig: And so really we're looking at when you say not non-profit, you're not just talking about the local social service agency that's maybe helping homelessness but you're talking about the hockey groups and the snowmobile groups and those types of organizations as well.
+Christy Kallevig: And so really we're looking at when you say not non-profit, you're not just talking about the local social service agency that's maybe helping homelessness, but you're talking about the hockey groups and the snowmobile groups and those types of organizations as well.
 Right?

 Ben Winchester: Yeah that's right.
-We've got arts culture and humanities types groups environmental groups, animal related groups, and you know animal groups such as Eagles and Lions clubs animals.
+We've got arts, culture and humanities-types groups environmental groups, animal related groups, and you know animal groups such as Eagles and Lions clubs animals.
 But at the same time, [there's] like animal welfare and shelter type groups that have actually had very large increases in Minnesota here.
 Yes, we do have human services, which also includes things like hospitals.
 Many of us have nonprofit hospitals and art museums, and includes those as well as churches which makes up you know one of the biggest sectors we have.
 There is a diverse landscape in terms of where people have historically spent their time.
 And it's somewhat interesting to kind of look through that data and you do see declines in certain areas.
 The societal groups like the Eagles and the Lions have lost a number of groups over the years.
 But again like here in Minnesota, we've seen great gains in arts recreation, health and wellness type groups.

 Christy Kallevig: Do you see the shift or gap in leaders just in greater or rural Minnesota or do you also see it in the urban and metropolitan areas as well?

 Ben Winchester: Yeah both really.
 It's all across the landscape.
-So we do tend to see a higher growth in the number of nonprofits in the metro but that's really an artifact of they just have more people.
+So we do tend to see a higher growth in the number of nonprofits in the metro, but that's really an artifact of they just have more people.
 [So I tend not] to compare that.
-So what we actually found is a good way to compare that is to look at like you know a lot of social scientists like use like number of groups per 10000 people.
+So what we actually found is a good way to compare that is to look a lot of social scientists like use like number of groups per 10000 people.
 But that really [averages out] like .5 groups for 10 people or whatever rate, which is hard to interpret.
 So actually if you invert that — I created an indicator called population for organizational role.
 And this looks at how many people in your community does each group have to tap into to look for a leader.

-So for example, Nicollet County has a population organizational role of 8.
-One in 8 people have to serve as a nonprofit leader; again, we include government in this — because they require leaders to their elected and appointed positions.
+So for example, Nicollet County has a population organizational role of eight.
+One in eight people have to serve as a nonprofit leader; again, we include government in this — because they require leaders to their elected and appointed positions.
 So you know we found a variety of demands, or what we call leadership demands.
 And we find a lot of variety across the state in this, but what we generally found that urban areas have obviously many more people to tap into [for]nonprofit leader[s] than we have in our more rural parts of the state.
 So in urban Minnesota one in 151 people have to serve as a leader in their community, while in the most rural parts of the state it's down to one in 16.
-So you know like one person per city block has to serve as a leader in our small towns and our rural places.
+So you know, like one person per city block has to serve as a leader in our small towns and our rural places.
 Then you think about what are the impacts of like, you're going out you know have to create a new group to help serve some type of mission — like how do you start building a new group when you've already got so many in your community.
 Or if you're holding a community event, how do you get the word out to people?
 How do you partner with people?
 There's actually way more questions than answers in terms of, like "Wow, now I better understand this."
 I better understand why we feel so much pressure in our town when it's hard to find somebody to step up for leadership.
 Rather than blaming people, blame our own success.
 Blame the fact that we've got so many nonprofits.
-In Minnesota we're like in the top 10 in the country in terms of nonprofits per pay per person.
+In Minnesota, we're like in the top 10 in the country in terms of nonprofits per person.
 But that also means that we've got more groups that need leaders in our community.
 So there are a lot of implications here.
-It's obvious that you know every time a new nonprofit gets born in our rural environment that there is even fewer people to tap into as a nonprofit leader.
+It's obvious that you know every time a new nonprofit gets born in our rural environment that there are even fewer people to tap into as a nonprofit leader.
 You know you're competing for people, you're competing for time i.e. volunteers, and for money.
-So if you've got 100 groups and you're in your county and used to keep tacking on 10 to 20 percent it's going to have an impact that's going to place even more demands for people to lead in your rural community.
+So if you've got 100 groups and you're in your county and used to keep tacking on 10 to 20 percent, it's going to have an impact that's going to place even more demands for people to lead in your rural community.

 Christy Kallevig: So what I'm hearing you say is that there is truth to some of the leadership fatigue that we hear when we're out in communities.

 Ben Winchester: That's right.
 It's significant more so in our rural communities where these demands for leaders are so high.
-In fact even when you look at growth in the nonprofit sector and you kind of account for the number of leaders that you need.
+In fact, even when you look at growth in the nonprofit sector and you kind of account for the number of leaders that you need.
 We create roughly enough nonprofits that demand almost 1700 new leaders in Minnesota a year.
 And then when you look across the landscape, like how many training programs do we have, like we've got our programs here in Extension that do like community leadership training and individual training.
 We also have things like Blandin Foundation and Bush Foundation — they do leadership training too.
-And you know I used to think years ago that boy, we've got all these groups doing leadership training isn't there a bunch of overlap?
+And you know I used to think years ago that boy, we've got all these groups doing leadership training, isn't there a bunch of overlap?
 And now I think there's not even near enough that we are not producing enough leaders to even keep up with the number of non-profit growths that we see.

-So it's kind of you know on one hand that's a really great thing to know that people feel comfortable enough to start new nonprofits that they associate in ways that reflect their interests.
+So it's kind of, you know, on one hand that's a really great thing to know that people feel comfortable enough to start new nonprofits that they associate in ways that reflect their interests.
 And they're finding a vitality in their own community.
-But at the same time it does lead to these upward pressures in terms of number of leaders that we need in our small towns, and we look at a number of different solutions.
+But at the same time, it does lead to these upward pressures in terms of number of leaders that we need in our small towns, and we look at a number of different solutions.
 You know on one side we just keep training new leaders.
 But the other is how much better can we have organizations work with each other?
 Right?
 If we've got organizations that are "siloed out" and that number is growing.
 This is ultimately going to lead even more fragmentation in our communities.